jhu-dvrk/dvrk_model/README.md

 There is also an optional `simulated` argument (default is `True`).
-When this argument is set the launch files starts the node `dvrk_robot dvrk_console_json` with a configuration file to simulate the dVRK.
+When this argument is set the launch files starts the node `dvrk_robot dvrk_system` with a configuration file to simulate the dVRK.
-When `simulated:=False`, the dVRK console is not started.
-This can be used to visualize the physical robot assuming the user has already started the dVRK console in a separate terminal.
+When `simulated:=False`, the dVRK system node is not started.
+This can be used to visualize the physical robot assuming the user has already started the dVRK system node in a separate terminal.

 Examples:
 ```bash